Oliverckb/Explode-Submarine/README.md

 How to play?

-1. press the -> or <- button to move battleship, and press space to drop bumps at proper place.
+1. Press the -> or <- button to move battleship.

+2. Press space to drop bumps at a proper place to explode submarines.
 Plus, you have 5 bumps at a time.

 3. Each submarine worth 10 points.
-Get the sufficient points to get into next round.
+Get the sufficient points within limited time period to get into next round, and the submarines will move faster in next round.